Heat pumps provide heat without combustion

 The current carbon emissions from different heating systems are shown below in a small program that updates to the current grid carbon intensity every half hour.

-The carbon emissions of heating based on heat transfer are dramatically lower than any heating system based on combustion of carbon compounds.
+The carbon emissions of heating based on heat transfer are dramatically lower than heating systems based on combustion of carbon compounds.

 CO2 Emissions from GSHPs

-The CO2 Emissions Calculator uses current grid carbon intensity, updated every half hour, to illustrate how much lower carbon emissions are now from ground source energy than from burning fossil fuels for other heating systems.
+The CO2 Carbon Emissions Calculator uses current grid carbon intensity, updated every half hour, to show the current Grid Carbon Factor.
+This illustrates how much lower carbon emissions are now from ground source energy than from burning fuels for other heating systems.